StudentTechHub/.github/profile/README.md

 ## Projects

 Explore our current projects and contribute to ones that interest you!
-Whether you're passionate about web development, machine learning, or software engineering, there's a project for you.
+Whether you're passionate about web development, machine learning, or software , there's a project for you.

 ## Getting Started